PT Course Details

-This is a recording of a Live Webinar.
+This is a recording of a Live Webinars.
 To ensure you are ready to participate, please complete our short Test Drive to prepare your computer to view the course.

 Visit our Contact us page or give us a call if you have questions.

 This course was originally produced by our affiliate company, OccupationalTherapy.com